Wapello County Courthouse: Architecture

 Wapello County Courthouse showing the clock tower and spire removed in 1950.

 The present courthouse was constructed of rough-cut sandstone in the Richardsonian Romanesque style.
 It was designed by the Des Moines architectural firm of Foster & Liebbe, and C. Stanfford was the contractor who built it.
-The four-story building measures 101 by 94 ft and a statue of Chief Wapello rests on a pedestal high above the main entrance.
-Until 1950 the building featured a clock tower and spire on the corner tower.
+The four-story building measures 101 by 94 ft, and a statue of Chief Wapello rests on a pedestal high above the main entrance.
+Until 1950, the building featured a clock tower and spire on the corner tower.
 It was removed for safety reasons.
-The massive round arch entry is mimicked in the floor above by the triple window with the arched opening in the center.
-The cluster of columns that flank the entrance are made of granite and the columns that are in between the windows above the entrance are smooth limestone.
+The triple window with the arched opening in the center mimics the massive round arch entry in the floor above.
+The cluster of columns that flank the entrance is made of granite, and the columns in between the windows above the entrance are made of smooth limestone.
 A foliated pattern appears above the granite columns.
 The cornice, just below the roofline, features small square-cut stone blocks called dentils.

-The interior has been renovated over the course of years, but it does feature an ornate cast-iron staircase behind the elevator shaft.
+The interior has been renovated over the years, but it features an ornate cast-iron staircase behind the elevator shaft.
 The newel post is a short, squat column with a foliated capital.
-The ironwork on the balustrade is a combination of linear and curvilinear forms.
-Colorful glazed tile floors are found above the first floor of the building.
+The ironwork on the balustrade combines linear and curvilinear forms.
+Colorful glazed tile floors are found above the building's first floor.
 Various colors and designs are used in different parts of the building.

 The wainscoting on the first floor is made of yellow and blue glazed tiles that were popular in the 1890s.
-In the rest of the building is composed of decorative wood panels.
+The rest of the building comprises decorative wood panels.
 It features fluted pilasters and square panels with flowers.
 The doorways are deeply recessed and feature a transom above a multi-paneled door.
-The framing is milled woodwork that creates the effect of a fluted pilaster, as well as decorative corner and side blocks.
-The corner blocks feature a fleur-de-lis pattern and the side blocks feature various floral patterns.
+The framing is milled woodwork that creates the effect of a fluted pilaster, as well as decorative corner and side blocks. he corner and side blocks feature a fleur-de-lis pattern and various floral patterns, respectively.
 A simple cornice tops each doorway.
 The woodwork continues in the courtroom.
 Behind the judge's bench is a decorative panel that contains a classical urn with a vine and leaf pattern and the Latin phrase Fiat Justitia (Let there be Justice).
 Another panel is on the front of the bench and contains a female figure in the middle surrounded by foliage and two banners that repeat the Latin phrase.